 One of the best books for improving your mental golf game is: Golf Is Not a Game of Perfect [Bob Rotella, Bob Cullen, Darren Clarke]

-This book is one of my favourites, which helped me a lot to enjoy my game again.
+This golf book is one of my favorites, which helped me a lot to enjoy my game again.
 Sometimes having a lesson with a pro can be harmful to your mental game.
 The swing you trust and hitting the golf balls without a doubt just essential on the golf course.
-After having a lesson some pro would give you so many technical advise and try to change so many things you will just end up more confused than before.
+After having a lesson some pro would give you so much technical advice and try to change so many things you will just end up more confused than before.

 This has happened to me when I started to have lessons again to improve my swing and distance.
 I ended up doubting every single shot on the golf course and didn`t enjoy play anymore.

-I have already read this book before but that time i did not have real problem to play well or enjoy my game.
-A few weeks ago I experienced when, you feel you can not hit the ball and everything went wrong on the golf course.
+I have already read this book before but at that time I did not have a real problem playing well or enjoy my game.
+A few weeks ago I experienced when you feel you can not hit the ball and everything went wrong on the golf course.
 I wanted to cry.
 I decided to read my book again and this time focus on my problems and find the solution.

 After I started to read I have realized every single answer is there, exactly what I needed.
-I made some note to myself and went back playing the next day.
+I made some notes to myself and went back to playing the next day.